tmux-python/tmuxp/docs/configuration/index.md

 ## Launching your session

-When you have `tmuxp` installed in your environment alongside tmux, you can use:
+When you have `tmuxp` installed in your environment alongside tmux, you can load a workspace with:

 ```console
 $ tmuxp load ./path/to/file
 ```

-to load your workspace and launch directly into tmux.

-In certain cases, tmuxp will try help you when:
+tmuxp will offers to assist when:

-- _If your session already exists_: tmuxp will prompt you to re-attach.
+- _Session already exists_: tmuxp will prompt you to re-attach.
 It does this by checking if the configuration's `session_name` matches a session already running on the same server.
-- _If you're inside a tmux client already_, `tmuxp` will let you create a new session and switch to it, or append the windows to your existing session.
+- _When inside a tmux client_, `tmuxp` will let you create a new session and switch to it, or append the windows to your existing session.

 ## What's in a config?

-1. A session name: `session_name: your session`
+1. A session name
 2. A list of _windows_
 3. A list of _panes_ for each window
 4. A list of _commands_ for each pane